Writing

 Parameters

-It’s possible to get the Parameter object and then modify it using it’s own setter methods.
+For the parameters, it’s possible to retrieve the Parameter object and then modify it via it’s own setter method.

 class pyplumio.helpers.parameter.Parameter(device: Device, description: ParameterDescription, values: ParameterValues | None = None, index: int = 0)